danieldavidson/SecureCodingDojo-Wiki/Deploying-with-Docker.md

 ...
   insecureinc:
     image: securecodingdojo/insecure.inc
-    restart: no #change to always if you want the image to auto start ...
+    restart: "always" #change to always if you want the image to auto start ...
  trainingportal:
     image: securecodingdojo/trainingportal
-    restart: always #change to always if you want the image to auto start ...
+    restart: "always" #change to always if you want the image to auto start ...
 ~~~~